slviajero/tinybasic/examples/00tutorial/README.md

 - Malloc: malloc.bas - allocate memory and find it by identifier
 - Eval: eval.bas - plot a function

+### IoT Extensions

+This language set is work in progress.
+There are a few string helper functions already finished which will be explained here.
+The networking and serial protocol features will be explained in another section of the examples tree.

+- Convert: convert.bas - convert strings to numbers and vice versa
+- Splitstring: splitstr.bas - split a string into substrings

 ### More BASIC features

 In addition to these language sets there are the Arduino IO functions.
 These features are explained in 01basics-10starter.